marschall-lab/gaftools/docs/develop.rst

 Developing
 ==========

+Documentation is inspired from `WhatsHap <https://whatshap.readthedocs.io/en/latest/>`_

 Developer's Installation
 ------------------------

-For installation GAFtools for the purpose of development, please use a conda environment.
+For installation gaftools for the purpose of development, please use a conda environment.

 Conda environment can be used using these commands::